lebpac/lebpac.github.io/meetings.md

 You can find upcoming PAC meetings on the [calendar]({% link calendar.md %}).
 Meetings are held in person in the school library and online via Google Meet.

-## Minutes

-{% include link.html link="https://drive.google.com/drive/folders/1cXYcP6r-JS9iND2MxebtMhN7xCuAapDp" text="📁 Meeting Minutes" %}
+{% include link.html link="https://drive.google.com/drive/folders/1cXYcP6r-JS9iND2MxebtMhN7xCuAapDp" text="📁 Meeting Agendas & Minutes" %}

-### Archive
+## Archive

 {% assign postsByTag = site.posts | group_by_exp: "post", "post.tag" %}
 {% for tag in postsByTag %}